-The programme utilises a mixture of teaching and assessment approaches which aim to support the student to develop comprehensive knowledge and understanding of the principles of animal behaviour, welfare and ethics.
+The programme utilises a mixture of teaching and assessment approaches which aims to support the student to develop comprehensive knowledge and understanding of the principles of animal behaviour, welfare and ethics.
 Learning opportunities are varied and typically include lectures, seminars, tutorials, project supervision, demonstrations, practicals, workshops, fieldwork, and external visits.
-At Hartpury, there is a policy for a minimum average requirement of 15 hours contact time per week in stage one of the full-time undergraduate programme.
-This contact time encompasses a range of face to face scheduled activities as described below.
+Contact time encompasses a range of face-to-face scheduled activities as described below.
 In addition, a range of other learning activities will be embedded within the programme which, together with the contact time, will enable learning outcomes to be achieved and demonstrated.